tinoSibz/LLMsFromScratch/README.md

 > [!WARNING]
 > - Models are small-scale (e.g., 6M–50M parameters) to allow for local training and debugging.
 > - No distributed training or mixed-precision yet — though hooks are in place to support them.
 > - Pretraining is compute-intensive.
 The purpose here is educational, not to compete with production models.
-Critical content demanding immediate user attention due to potential risks.

 The goals is to build three types of LLMs from Scratch